 EXPENSE COST NOTES Housing \$150+ per week This will vary greatly depending on where you live and the type of accommodation you choose.
 Food \$100+ per week This is for a week's worth of groceries from the supermarket.
 Transportation \$25+ per week A weekly transport pass could save you money.
 The cost of transport will vary greatly depending on where you live.
 Utilities (gas/electricity/ Internet) \$25+ per week If you share accommodation, the costs for utilities will decrease per person.
 Mobile phone \$20+ per week This will vary greatly depending on your plan, international calls, etc. EXPENSE COST NOTES Medical expenses \$50 per consultation Your Overseas Student Health Cover (OSHC) will reimburse you for most costs, but you will need to pay up front.
-Remember there are occasional costs (including consultations) that extend beyond the coverage of your medical plan.
-Clothing Varies Most students bring clothes from home and purchase only a few items while in Brisbane.
-Remember that weather in Brisbane varies, so you should have some warm clothes in case it gets cold.
-Entertainment \$25+ per event Examples include a film, a dinner, drinks at the pub, etc.
+Remember there are occasional costs (including consultations) that extend beyond the coverage of your medical plan. - for most costs, but you will need to pay up front.
+Remember there are occasional costs (including consultations) that extend